odioski/RADICO/ASCII ART.INFOwPREAMBLE.md

 Originally the idea behind the extended Unicode subset was readability or making the image stand out in a way which is legible for most.
 Very easy for one to link ASCII art to the very early origins of pixel art but back then during that era, most computer generated images crafted by hand had that..., :the Pixel Art kind of look: so it wasn’t definition then.

 Throughout the years I’ve come across many ASCII arts.
 Many who code in bash, or write shell scripts and those who code in general have a yearning creative side and it isn’t unusual to find one of these drawings in an README, NFO usually, or what have you.
-Hopefully this document will help the reader gain a heads up if they'd like to draw one.
+Hopefully this document will help the reader gain a heads up if they would like to draw one.

 Remember that using extended Unicode isn’t the only way, your imagination is your only limitation.
 There are many ASCII arts out there which use characters that can be found on all standard 101 keyboards, QUERTY keyboards, and keyboards for perhapss less comprehended language constructs (layouts) offer their own selections.
 You’d be amazed by how technical, detailed, very often layered, and visually appealing some of those graphics are.
 The subset of Unicode detailed here explains the use of the block characters used to create the examples.